Sarmentor/Classical-MDS-with-local-k-optimization/README.md

 Objective Function to optimize k parameter (required)

-- Better Internal measures for obtained Clusters
+- Better Internal measures for obtained Clusters:

 In case of draw for k - 1 and/or k + 1:

 - Better stability measures for one of both obtained cluster division